LewisLebentz/LewisLebentz.github.io/_posts/2017-01-29-aws-lambda-hipchat.md

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.15.55.png)

 Next, login to AWS (Create an account [here](https://aws.amazon.com/free/) if you don't already have one).
 Navigate to the Lambda service.
-Click '_Create a Lambda function_' and choose the '_Blank Function_' blueprint.
+Click _Create a Lambda function_ and choose the _Blank Function_ blueprint.

 You now have the option to choose a Trigger for the function.
-I wanted to post to HipChat once, per day at 9AM for example, so I selected '_CloudWatch Events - Schedule_'.
+I wanted to post to HipChat once, per day at 9AM for example, so I selected _CloudWatch Events - Schedule_.

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.24.27.png)